Inside the Stormy Daniels hush money payment that could lead to first Trump charges

 March also marked the first appearance of one of the strangest characters to be elevated by this scandal: Attorney Michael Avenatti, the brash, combative lawyer who frequently wowed cable news hosts with his fiery statements and fondness for media appearances; Mr Avenatti would eventually go on to be sued by Ms Daniels for cheating her out of money and sentenced to prison for stealing millions from his clients, but not before being raised to near-diety status by excited liberal pundits.

-News coverage of the Stormy Daniels case explodes in interest with the addition of Mr Avenatti to the case.
+News coverage of the Stormy Daniels case explodes in interest with the addition of Mr Avenatti.
 Mainstream and left-leaning news outlets are consumed by coverage, culminating in a vivid description of the situation by Ms Daniels herself during a 60 Minutes interview with Anderson Cooper.

 The White House also addresses the news for the first time, with press secretary Sarah Huckabee Sanders denying at a press conference that Mr Trump had paid Ms Daniels any money.
 The issue of whether Mr Trump reimbursed his attorney for the hush payment remains open.